 On the Insights dashboard, you will see data revealing:

 - How many people view your listing on Google Maps and in search results

 - What types of actions users take when viewing your listing

-Revisit the dashboard regularly to see how user behavior changes as you optimize your Business Profile.
+Revisit this dashboard regularly to see how user behaviour changes as you optimise your Business Profile.
 For instance, you may track:

 - How many customers request directions to your business after clicking on your listing

 - Which days of the week customers most often click to call your business through your listing

 - How many customers visit your website after seeing your listing

 The information displayed on your Insights dashboard reflects all views from the past 28 days.
 You can go further into the Insights tab to review information in more depth.

 Making the most of Google Maps